L3MON4D3/LuaSnip/DOC.md

 This is all good and well, but if these functions are often used with non-default settings, it can become cumbersome to always explicitly set them.

-This is where the `extend_decorator` comes in:
-It can be used to create decorated functions which always extend the arguments passed directly with other, previously defined ones.
+This is where the `extend_decorator` comes in: it can be used to create decorated functions which always extend the arguments passed directly with other previously defined ones.

 An example:
 ```lua
 local fmt = require("luasnip.extras.fmt").fmt